 The three main laws that apply to veterans with disabilities are:

 - The Vietnam Veterans’ Readjustment Assistance Act (VEVRAA) applies to employers who are federal contractors and protects several categories of veterans (not just Vietnam era veterans), including those with service-connected disabilities.
-Recently, VEVRAA has been strengthened with new rules which took effect in 2014.
+Recently, VEVRAA has been strengthened with new rules, which took effect in 2014.
 These new rules include new accountabilities for federal contractors around hiring and accommodating veterans with service-connected disabilities (and other categories of veterans).
-Learn about VERAA at Frequently Asked Questions: New Vietnam Era Veterans Readjustment Assistance Act (VEVRAA) Regulations.
+Learn more on this VEVRAA Factsheet.

 Asking veterans about disability

 Can an employer ask applicant or employee who are veterans if they have a disability?
-This depends on what you mean “ask.”
+This depends on what you mean by “ask.”
 The ADA and VEVRAA each address this issue in a different way.
 Under the ADA, employers generally cannot ask veteran applicants or employees about disability unless the employer has been made aware of a disability or an accommodation need.
 However, under the VEVRAA 2014 rule changes, employers who are federal contractors must collect data about the number of applicants and employees who are veterans with service-connected disabilities (as well as other groups of veterans).
 To do this, these employers use a voluntary self-identification form to collect this data.
 This data is confidential, must be stored separately from other personnel records and cannot be used for decisions such as hiring or promotion.
 Note that ADA disability disclosure protections are not in conflict with the self-identification requirements of the VEVRAA new rules.
-To find out more, go to the following Depart of Labor document.
+To find out more, go see the VEVRAA FAQ.

 Form partnerships to tap into the talents of veterans with disabilities

-Though there are several resources employers can use to find qualified veteran with disabilities, many employers are not aware of and do not use these resources (Rudstam, Gower & Cook, 2012).
+Though there are several resources employers can use to find qualified veterans with disabilities, many employers are not aware of and do not use these resources.
 Assess your recruitment practices.
 Do you use talent sources that include veterans with disabilities?
-Find out more about national, state or regional sources to recruit veterans and veterans with disabilities at the Disability and Veterans Community Resources Directory.
+Find out more about national, state or regional sources to recruit veterans and veterans with disabilities at Resources for Federal Contractors Section 503 and VEVRAA.

 Leverage Employee Resource Groups

-About 30% of veterans returning from recent engagements have PTSI, TBI and/or depression (Tanielan & Jaycox, 2008).
+About 30% of veterans returning from recent engagements have PTSI, TBI and/or depression.
 Called the “signature disabilities,” PTSI and TBI are not always obvious to others.
-Here are some points for employers need to keep in mind:
+Here are some points that employers need to keep in mind:

 - Question automatic assumptions.
 Too often, PTSI is misperceived as a “character flaw” or a risk for workplace violence.
 PTSI is not a character flaw or the result of a weak personality.
-Also, PTSI is not limited to veterans only; many people with PTSI are in fact not veterans (Gradus, 2014).
-Despite the newspaper headlines, the vast majority of people with PTSI do not pose a danger to others in the workplace (Monahan, et. al., 2001; Peterson, et. al., 2014).
+Also, PTSI is not limited to veterans only; many people with PTSI are in fact not veterans.
+Despite the newspaper headlines, the vast majority of people with PTSI do not pose a danger to others in the workplace.

 - Start by listening to the veterans.
 Effective accommodations always start by listening to the veteran herself.
-How does the disability impact the job?
+How does the disability affect the job?
 Which job functions are impacted?
-What do might would help the person be effective?
-Consider the full range of accommodations which might work, such as work from home, modified schedule, time off to attend treatment, change of work environment, white noise headphones, or more reminders of work tasks.
+What does/might/would help the person be effective?
+Consider the full range of accommodations that might work, such as work from home, modified schedule, time off to attend treatment, change of work environment, white noise headphones, or more reminders of work tasks.
 Work leave and job transfer, though sometimes necessary, should be considered accommodations of last resort.
-For more information, go to the Job Accommodation Network's website: Veterans and Service Members.
+For more information, go to JANs page on Accommodation and Compliance: Veterans and Service Members.

 Make sure managers are on board

-In many organizations, managers are on the front line for determining decide who gets hired, who gets coached and developed, who gets promoted, and who gets fired.
+In many organizations, managers are on the front line for determining who is hired, who gets coached and developed, who is promoted, and who is fired.
 Also, managers are likely to be the ones getting and granting an accommodation request.
 Are all the managers/supervisors in your organization prepared to be effective in working with veterans with disabilities?

 Mentoring for veterans with disabilities has several benefits.
 Veterans who have a mentor not only “learn the ropes,” but also get a sense of connection that can be sustained beyond job start-up.
 Being able to reach out to other veterans in the workplace can be a valuable lifeline for veterans who are trying to deal with disability issues while returning to civilian life.
-To find out more, go to the VA: Veteran Mentoring Programs.
+To find out more, go to the VA's Veterans in the Workplace Training Series on Veteran Mentoring Programs.

 Create a climate of trust